CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

   1 percentage point in my runs), suggesting that regimes add some incremental information but do not radically change forecast accuracy.

 ### Forward Returns by Regime

 As another check, I also look at the distribution of *next-hour* returns by regime.
-For each regime, I compute the mean, std, and count of $r_{t+1}$, the log return over the next hour.
+For each regime, I compute the mean, standard deviation, and count of $r_{t+1}$, the log return over the next hour.

 In my results:

 - **normal_calm** shows the lowest forward-return vol and a slightly negative mean.
 - **high_vol_breakout** has the highest forward-return vol and a more negative mean, which is consistent with turbulent conditions where large moves are much more likely.
 - **deep_liquidity_reconfig** is once again associated with relatively high forward-return vol, but the estimates are very noisy because the regime is much more rare.

-These differences are not enough to claim a trading signal, but can capture the idea that the regimes find meaningful variation in future risk.
+These differences are not enough to claim a trading signal, but they capture the idea that the regimes find meaningful variation in future risk.